 If you want to feel like you are in Spain without actually getting on a plane, this authentic Spanish churros recipe is the perfect solution.

-Tip: If using the plastic bag to pipe out the churros proves too difficult, you can now buy a churro maker!
+Tip: If using a plastic bag to pipe out the churros proves too difficult, you can buy a churros maker!

 - 1 cup + 1 tablespoon water

 - 1 cup flour Sensi used pastry flour but all other recipes I've seen use all-purpose

 - 1 teaspoon baking powder

 - 1/4 teaspoon cinnamon not typical in Spanish churros but Sensi used it and it was delicious!

 - Olive oil for frying you can substitute vegetable oil if you must, but everyone in Andalusia fries with olive oil

 - Sift the flour and stir in the baking powder, salt, and cinnamon.

 - Bring the water to a boil, then take off of the heat and whisk in the dry ingredients.